alexmarqs/zod-config/README.md

 | `silent` | `boolean` | Whether to suppress errors.
 By default, it is `false`. | `false` | `yes` | `yes` |
 | `transform` | `(obj: { key: string; value: unknown }) => { key: string; value: unknown } \| false` | Function to transform key-value pairs before processing.
 If the function returns false, the key-value pair will be dropped. | `false` | `yes` | `yes` |

 From the package we also expose the necessary types in case you want to use them in your own adapters.
 Some of the options are shared between the global config and the adapter config, so you can use them in your own adapters as well.
-For specific adapter options, check the section of the adapter you are using.

 This library provides some built in adapters to load the configuration from different sources via modules.
-You can easily import them from `zod-config/<built-in-adapter-module-name>` (see the examples below).
+You can easily import them from `zod-config/<built-in-adapter-module-name>`.
+For specific adapter options, check the section of the adapter you are using.

 ### Compatibility